USS Karin

 USS Karin (AF-33) was an Adria stores ship in service with the United States Navy from 1945 to 1958.
 She was into commercial service in 1969 and was scrapped in 1987.

 History

-Karin was launched 22 June 1944 by Pennsylvania Shipyard Inc., Beaumont, Texas, under a Maritime Commission contract; sponsored by Mrs. E. M. Ratcliff; acquired by the Navy and commissioned 3 February 1945.
+Karin was launched 22 June 1944 by Pennsylvania Shipyard Inc., Beaumont, Texas, under a United States Maritime Commission contract; sponsored by Mrs. E. M. Ratcliff; acquired by the Navy and commissioned 3 February 1945.

 World War II

 After a brief shakedown in the Gulf of Mexico, Karin loaded cargo at Mobile, Alabama, sailed through the Panama Canal, and arrived Pearl Harbor 23 March 1945.
 She departed 4 April with food for the U.S. Pacific Fleet and discharged cargo at Eniwetok and Saipan.
 For the closing months of the war, the store ship made two additional cruises from Pearl Harbor to Saipan and Ulithi.

 Cold War

 After the end of the war, Karin carried supplies to occupation forces in the western Pacific.
 Early in November she steamed to the assistance of USS Bridge (AF-1) after the other store ship had struck a mine off Korea.
 After salvaging the ship's cargo and distributing it at Pusan and Jinsen, she got underway on the 22d for Seattle, Washington, arriving 21 December.

 From 1946 to 1950 Karin made cruises from San Francisco to the mid-Pacific and the Far East, supplying the fleet with fresh and frozen provisions.